theharshitamaurya/SentimentSense/README.md

 ### 3. Use the App

-- Open the local URL displayed in your terminal (usually http://localhost:8501).
+- Open the local URL displayed in your terminal ([sentimentsenseanalysis](https://sentimentsenseanalysis.streamlit.app/)).
 - Type a sentence or phrase in the input box.
 - Click "Analyze Sentiment" to see if the sentiment is positive or negative.